Workforce Development & Training

 ABOUT DCP

-The Defense Comptrollership Program (DCP) is a resident graduate program at Syracuse University, combining business and public administration theories during a rigorous 14-month schedule.
+The Defense Comptrollership Program is a resident graduate program at Syracuse University, Syracuse, New York, combining business and public administration theories during a rigorous 15-month schedule.
+This is open to both military and civilians.

-• DCP graduates will be awarded a Syracuse University Master of Business Administration with a concentration in business analytics, an Executive Master of Public Administration and one industry-recognized professional credential.
+DCP graduates are awarded a Master of Business Administration with a concentration in business analytics, an Executive Master of Public Administration, and one industry-recognized professional credential from Syracuse University.

 • The program is fully paid for by the Army as a long-term training assignment, with temporary duty at the 100% per diem rate.